rust-lang/rfcs/text/0000-const-type-inference.md

 - When creating macros, the precise type might not be known to the macro author.
 - Code generators may not have enough information to easily determine the type.

+This change aims to make Rust code more concise and maintainable, especially in scenarios where the types of const items are complicated or not easily expressible.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation